nus-cs2103-AY2425S1/ip/docs/README.md

 ## Quick Start by Running the JAR file

-   1) Ensure you have JDK-17.0.12 or equivalent is installed locally in your Computer
+   1. Ensure you have JDK-17.0.12 or equivalent is installed locally in your Computer
-   2) Download the latest `.jar` file from here
+   2. Download the latest `.jar` file from here
-   3) Copy the file to the folder you want to use as the home folder for Quack.
+   3. Copy the file to the folder you want to use as the home folder for Quack.
-   4) Open a command terminal, `cd` into the folder you put the `.jar` file in, and use the following command`java -jar quack.jar` to run the application.
+   4. Open a command terminal, `cd` into the folder you put the `.jar` file in, and use the following command`java -jar quack.jar` to run the application.

 > Please note that A GUI similar to the below should appear in a few seconds.
 Note that the image shows some sample data and some uage examples.

 ![Ui](Ui.png)

-   4) Type a command in the text input at the bottom and press Send to execute it
+   4. Type a command in the text input at the bottom and press Send to execute it
-   5) For what commands to type, just key in `help` into the text input
+   5. For what commands to type, just key in `help` into the text input

 # Features
----

-> [!NOTE]
-> Do note that the images to display expected outcomes uses sample data
+>Do note that the images to display expected outcomes uses sample data

 ## Listing Tasks - `list`
 Displays a list of all tasks that is being kept track of by Quack.